FlorianRappl/kras/README.md

 We are totally open for contribution and appreciate any feedback, bug reports, or feature requests.
 More detailed information on contributing incl. a code of conduct are soon to be presented.

+Regarding the plans / strategy for kras we also published [a roadmap document](docs/roadmap.md).

 ## FAQ

 *What does kras mean?*